Syd Puddefoot

 Sydney Charles Puddefoot (17 October 1894 – 2 October 1972) was an English footballer who played for West Ham United, Falkirk and Blackburn Rovers.
 He played mainly as a centre forward or inside right.
 He was also a cricketer for Essex.
-He went on to coach at Fenerbahçe, and manage Galatasaray and Northampton Town.
+He went on to manage Galatasaray and Northampton Town.

 Club career

 Early years and West Ham United

 Puddefoot was born in Limehouse in the East End of London.
-He was a pupil at Park School in West Ham and played junior football with Condor Athletic and Limehouse Town before being spotted by West Ham United in a London Juniors match against Surrey Juniors.
-He initially joined the Hammers as an amateur but signed on as a professional before the start of the 1913–14 season.
+He was a pupil at Park School in West Ham and played junior football with Condor Athletic and Limehouse Town before joining West Ham United as an amateur in June 1912.
+He then signed on as a professional in February 1913.
 Under the tutelage of coach and future manager Charlie Paynter, he quickly developed into a formidable force and scored 28 goals in 55 Southern League appearances for the club.
 He broke the club record for most individual goals scored in an FA Cup match, landing five (including a hat-trick in seven minutes) in an 8–1 mauling of Chesterfield in a first-round game on 10 January 1914.
 The record remains to this day and is also West Ham's biggest victory in the competition.

 Wartime

 Puddefoot worked at a munitions factory for most of World War I and was not called up for service until late on in the conflict.
-He made 126 appearances in the wartime London Combination and scored nearly 100 goals, including seven against Crystal Palace in April 1918 (a record for the competition).
+He made 126 appearances in the wartime London Combination and scored 100 goals, including seven against Crystal Palace in April 1918 (a record for the competition).
 On 8 September 1917, he played against QPR in their first game at Loftus Road, scoring a hat-trick.

 During his service, he was stationed at Bridge of Allan in Stirlingshire and guested for Falkirk during his time in Scotland.